 I’ve known filmmaker Alan Edelstein for over thirty years, from about the time he began producing his first documentary, a film on guitarist, banjo, and ukulele player Roy Smeck.
 Renowned as the “Wizard of the Strings,” Smeck was a vaudevillian who became an early star of radio and was seen in cameos in many movies.
 Roy’s moniker lent its name to Edelstein’s film which in turn brought the Banjo Hall of Famer unanticipated late-career recognition.
 Wizard of the Strings earned Edelstein and director Peter Friedman an Academy Award nomination for Short Documentary in 1986.

-Edelstein grew up in Northampton, where he presented Roy Smeck in concert with the Valley Big Band at the Academy of Music in 1982.
-Scenes from the concert were included in Wizard of the Strings, which is slated for release on DVD this year.
+Edelstein grew up in Northampton, MA, where he presented Roy Smeck in concert with the Valley Big Band at the Academy of Music in 1982.
+Scenes from the concert were included in Wizard of the Strings, which is slated for release on DVD.
 Edelstein and co-director Bernstein will be back at the Academy on Sunday, February 9, for a 2 p.m. screening of Deceptive Practice: The Mysteries and Mentors of Ricky Jay.
 A Q&A with the filmmakers will follow the movie.

 Here’s a scene from Ricky Jay & His 52 Assistants.